hothienai/embedded-c-fundamentals/resources/stm32f4/stm32f4-functional-overview/README.md

 :dart: Hello everyone, in this article, I would like to share you an overview of STM32F40xxx functionalities.
 To be honest, I do not work with all the functionalities it has, but I will try explain them based on my understand and research.

-:question: The motivation here is when you are working with a specific microcontroller or plan to select it for your embedded system, you should know a big picture about the features it supports.
+:triangular_flag_on_post: The motivation here is when you are working with a specific microcontroller or plan to select it for your embedded system, you should know a big picture about the features it supports.
 By knowing that, you can wisely select it and wisely use it to develop your embedded system.

 # Table of contents
 :books: This article will cover the below topics: